 Setting up a Lerna monorepo is pretty straightforward if you follow the official docs.
 Setting it up for TypeScript is more involved because we have to transpile our code before publishing and this affects navigating the source code in an IDE via Go to definition.

 The focus of this article is enabling seamless IDE navigation with no surprises, meaning that Go to definition will work after a fresh clone.
 A solution with path aliases is presented and two solutions, each with its own advantages and disadvantages, are discussed for building the packages.

-Update: If you’re OK with using imports that expose the internal structure of packages e.g.
+Update: If you’re using imports that expose the internal structure of packages e.g.

 import foo from '@nighttrax/bar/src/libs/file then you’ll most likely be fine with just the symlinks that lerna or yarn sets up.
-If however you’re setting up a monorepo of libraries which define entry points through
+If however you have packages which define entry points through

-package.json that don’t point to the source code, then read on.
+pkg.main that don’t point to the source code e.g.

 Let’s start with the folder structure.
 Assuming we have a monorepo with 2 packages,

 bar, it might look something like this: